hosgha/Interview/Technical_Interview_Handbook.md

 #### Synchronization
 Control the computations of multiple threads to access any shared resource (protect access to resources that are accessed concurrently)

-#### Heisenbug
-A heisenbug is a software bug that changes its behavior or disappears when you try to observe or debug it.
-Problems occurring in production systems can therefore disappear when runnig in debug mode, when additional logging is added, or when attaching a debugger, often referred to as a heisenbug.
-Preventing race conditions through thoughtful software design is more effective than trying to resolve them later.

 #### User mode
 User mode is a restricted operational state where software has limited access to system resources.
 It is where normal applications run, and any crashes typically affect only the faulty process, not the entire system.